Tips for Recommenders

 culture, ability to be ambassador for America, feasible project proposal and valuable project or excellent potential as an English Teaching Assistant.

-- NSF/Goldwater: strong scientific research aptitude and planned research career.
+- NSF GRFP/Goldwater: strong scientific research aptitude and planned research career.

-- Truman/Udall: informed interest in public policy, ability to be an agent for change.
+- Truman/Udall: informed interest in public policy, ability to be an agent for change, record of leadership and service.

 - Ford/Mellon: strong university teaching and research